growthbook/growthbook/README.md

 - Document everything! (upload screenshots, add markdown comments, and more)
 - Automated email alerts when tests become significant

-## Community

-Join [our Growth Book Users Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
-We're here to help - and to make Growth Book even better.

 ## Requirements

 - Docker (plus docker-compose for running locally)